All these questions below – and more – are answered in detail in my FREE series. Sign up here:

 How much does full-time travel cost?

 Full-time travel can cost as much or as little as you’d like it to.
-Because I travel slowly and volunteer in trade for my accommodation, my cost of living on the road has generally been considerably less than the cost to live in one place.
+Because I travel slowly and often volunteer in trade for free accommodation, my cost of living on the road has generally been considerably less than the cost to live in one place.

 Where to next?